 What does holistic mean?

-Holism is derived from the Greek word meaning, (entire, total, all or whole) and in terms of health and well being is a concept that has existed since ancient times.
-Important historical figures who have advocated such an approach to health include Hippocrates and Galen.
+The word Holism originates from ancient Greek and means, (entire, total, all or whole).
+The concept of holism and its relation to health and wellbeing has existed since ancient times.
+Prominent historical figures who have advocated such an approach to health include Hippocrates and Galen.

 Holistic health is a philosophy or approach to medical care which views the whole as more than the sum of the parts.
-The holistic approach also aims to look at the complex relationship between mind, body and soul and which in turn affects the end treatment.
-This type of approach to health has only really started being integrated and gaining major support in mainstream health in the last 30 years.
+The holistic approach also aims to look at the complexed relationship between mind, body and soul and which in turn affects the end treatment.
+This type of approach to health has only really started being integrated and gaining significant support in mainstream health in the last 30 years.
 Today an individualised treatment approach is being advocated in many parts of mainstream medicine.
 Historically, general medicine has applied a particular treatment for a specific condition, and this has taken minimal account of individual differences.
 However, there have always been questions as to why two individuals with similar ailments could be provided with the same treatments and yet had differing outcomes.
 Taking a holistic approach about how to treat the patient is certainly making a difference in mainstream medicine.

 What is Holistic/Swedish Massage?

-Holistic/Swedish massage is a traditional form of massage which uses a number of techniques to either relax or to stimulate the body, depending on the desired affect.
+Holistic/Swedish massage is a traditional form of massage which uses many methods to either relax or to stimulate the body, depending on the desired effect.
 The techniques used include; effleurage, petrissage, frictions, tapotement, vibrations, joint mobilisation and holding.Back to top